open/close all folders

 - In the original volume of Omega The Unknown, a nerdy student is beaten so badly by bullies that he must be rushed into the hospital for surgery.
 When he returns, a bully kicks him hard enough to rupture his stitches and he dies.

-- Biff Tannen from Back to the Future engages in this in the first movie, by using his car to try and run a skateboarding Marty into a manure truck.
+- Biff Tannen from the first Back to the Future engages in this, by using his car to try and run a skateboarding Marty into a manure truck.

-- Henry Bowers, the lead bully in IT, pulled a knife on one of the child protagonists and later on he and his posse chased the protagonists into the sewer (while they were confronting IT) in order to kill them all.
+- Henry Bowers, the lead bully in It (1990), pulled a knife on one of the child protagonists and later on he and his posse chased the protagonists into the sewer (while they were confronting IT) in order to kill them all.
 This is pretty much standard for Stephen King.

 - In Young Adult, Mavis befriends Matt, a nerd who was so severely bullied in high school that he's now permanently disabled.